Workers told they can take 28 days off sick without doctor’s note

 “Woeful levels of sick pay mean many public sector staff would rather not be off work.”

-A government spokesperson said: “To free up capacity for our GPs to support the ramping up of the Covid booster jab rollout, we introduced temporary Statutory Sick Pay changes.
+A government spokesperson said: “To free up capacity for our GPs to support the ramping up of the Covid booster jab rollout, we introduced temporary statutory sick pay changes.

 “For any sickness absences which began on or after 10 December 2021, up to and including 26 January 2022, GPs do not need to provide employees with medical evidence of sickness, such as a fit note, for the first 28 days of absence.”